-While a highlights video isn’t a substitute for seeing you play in person, it is a good way to convince the coach to come see you play.
-In sending a coach a video, you’re just trying to whet his appetite—to distinguish yourself as someone he should seek out.
+While a highlight video isn’t a substitute for seeing you play in person, it’s a great way to convince the coach to come see you play.
+In sending a coach a video, you’re just trying to distinguish yourself as someone to be sought out.

 In having your play evaluated, highlight videos are useful, but overrated.
 Whether or not you make a video usually won’t make or break your campaign.
-It’s just another tool that you provide a coach to help him make an informed decision.
+It’s just another tool that you provide to help the coach make an informed decision.

-A bad video won’t help you make any headway, so unless you can make something decent, don’t waste your time or your money.
-If a coach requests a video and you can’t provide something decent, let him know — or, better yet, find a way to get him something basic.
+Unless you can make something decent, don’t waste your time or your money.
+If a coach requests a video and you can’t provide something decent, find a way to provide something basic.

 Homemade vs. Hollywood

-I’m not a big fan of professionally produced videos.
-I prefer it when athletes show the initiative, creativity, and wherewithal to make a video on their own.
-Anyhow, the 500 bucks you drop on a production company could just as well be put towards buying a digital video camera of your own.
+Professionally produced videos are great, but what matters the most are athletes who show the initiative, creativity and wherewithal to make a video on their own.
+Anyhow, the $500 you drop on a production company could just as well be put towards buying digital video equipment of your own.

 When filming, the camera’s distance from the field or court is very important.
 Super close-ups don’t show the context in which plays develop.
-Excessively wide-range shots come across as one big smudge on the TV.
-Find the average.
+Excessively wide-range shots come across as one big smudge on the screen.
+Find the happy medium.

 What to Put on Your Video

 Take a minute at the beginning of the tape to introduce yourself.
-Speak clearly, confidently, and enthusiastically into the camera.
+Speak clearly, confidently and enthusiastically into the camera.
 Don’t be afraid to distinguish yourself from the pack with a few personal details like, “My favorite animal is the green kangaroo,” or “I am an avid collector of beetles,” or “I like the sound of subway brakes.”
 Be enthusiastic and willing to smile.
 Athletes tend to be soooooo serious on their videos.
-You don’t have to be giddy like the local weatherman, but coaches want real, vibrant, dynamic people.
+You don’t have to be giddy or silly, but coaches want real, vibrant, dynamic people.

 Figure out how the coach will be able to identify you on the screen.
 Your best bet is probably your uniform number if it’s legible.
 Use subtitles to make it clear where you are on the field.
 Beyond your uniform number, mention the position you play so the viewer knows where to look.
 You might also have the filmer give some play-by-play commentary to help clarify where you are.